coldnsteel/little-x-rocket/README.md

 # Little X's Cosmic Adventure & Composer 🚀🎵

-**Little X's Cosmic Adventure & Composer** is a unified, kid-friendly web app where children (5-12) explore the universe with ARIA and compose Dino Symphonies with Raaarrr, a rainbow T-Rex.
+**Little X's Cosmic Adventure & Composer** is a unified, child-friendly web app where children (5-12) explore the universe with ARIA and compose Dino Symphonies with Raaarrr, a rainbow T-Rex.
 Built with free tools and supported by donations - no paywalls, just pure cosmic wonder! ψΩ§∞

 ## 🌟 Features